dojo/docs/dijit/info.rst

 These appear as members to a widget instance, and can be accessed once you have a reference to the widget by one of the methods mentioned above.
 Some of the more popular are:

-* .domNode - The top-level node in the widget.
+* domNode - The top-level node in the widget.
 All widgets have a DOM Node attached to them, either through the srcNodeRef passed during instantiation, or a one created by the widget framework when declaring one programmatically.
   This is a `real` DOM Node, and is common in all Dijits.
   If you wish to show or hide a widget, for example, you would modify the CSS property ``display`` for the .domNode:

 .. js ::

   // hide a widget with id="myThiner"
   dojo.style(dijit.byId("myThinger").domNode, "display", "none");

-* .containerNode - If a widget uses a template to create complex markup and has inner markup to be displayed within the widget, the containerNode member is a reference to the node where the content was moved to.
+* containerNode - If a widget uses a template to create complex markup and has inner markup to be displayed within the widget, the containerNode member is a reference to the node where the content was moved to.
   For example with a :ref:`dijit.Dialog <dijit/Dialog>` only the surrounding domNode is used to create the widget, and any contents of that node are set inside the template's `containerNode`.
-When using .set() to set and load content, this is the node that will be targeted for that content.
+  When using set() to set and load content, this is the node that will be targeted for that content.

 * declaredClass - this is actually a relic of :ref:`dojo.declare <dojo/declare>`, which is how widgets are defined.
   The declaredClass is a string equal to the fully qualified name of the widget class.

 .. js ::